 Fire Barn Museum

-The Fire Barn Museum is CLOSED for the season.
-See you next year!
+The Fire Barn Museum is open for the season.

 Like most cities in the 19th century, fire was a constant fear and problem for Muskegon.
 After devastating fires in 1871 and 1874, the City of Muskegon constructed a firehouse on the northwest corner of Seventh Street and Webster Avenue.